Skip to main content

 Although the CA noted that the posts shared could be perceived as offensive, they were not “grossly offensive”, nor did they amount to hate speech or constitute a direct attack on the LGBTQ+ community.

-In light of all this, the CA held that Mrs Higgs’ dismissal was not proportionate to the perceived reputational risk and amounted to unlawful direct discrimination on the ground of religion or belief.
+In light of all this, the CA held that Mrs Higgs’ dismissal was not proportionate to the perceived reputational risk and amounted to unlawful direct discrimination on the grounds of religion or belief.

 What does this all mean?

-This case emphasises the importance of carefully assessing whether an employee’s personal view affects their work when considering disciplinary action and reinforces that gender-critical beliefs are indeed legally protected.
+This case emphasises the importance of carefully assessing whether an employee’s personal views affect their work in the education setting when considering disciplinary action and reinforces that gender-critical beliefs are indeed legally protected.
+Even in a situation such as this where the employee in question could arguably be expected to represent the School’s values both inside and outside of the workplace, the potential for harm was not enough to justify a fair dismissal.

-It is more important than ever that employers provide clear guidance and training on what is and is not acceptable in the workplace, how employees are expected to conduct themselves as representatives of the organisation and have unambiguous policies reflecting those expectations.
+It is more important than ever that education settings provide clear guidance and training to their employees about what is and is not acceptable in the workplace and how they are expected to conduct themselves as representatives of the organisation.
 But it is equally important to remember that it is a balancing act and that employees are legally entitled to hold and express views and opinions that may not be popular, and employers must approach such situations with caution.

 The legal bit

-This case does throw up a difficult legal issue, which means that it may well continue its judicial journey all the way to the Supreme Court.
-A question that the CA ultimately had to wrestle with was whether the employer’s actions in dismissing Mrs Higgs could be justified due to her actions.
+This case does throw up a difficult legal issue.
+A question that the CA ultimately had to wrestle with was whether the School’s actions in dismissing Mrs Higgs could be justified due to her actions.
 However, it is long established in UK law that, leaving aside a narrow exception in relation to age discrimination, direct discrimination (which this claim was) cannot be justified.
-It looks very much like the CA have introduced a new legal concept of justification in the case of religion or belief, relating to manner in which the belief is manifested.
-This is a significant leap.
+It looks very much like the CA have introduced a new legal concept of justification in the case of religion or belief, relating to the manner in which the belief is manifested.
+This is a significant leap and will be concerning to many employers in the Education sector where, as in this case, a parent’s complaint resulted in a lengthy (and likely costly) legal battle.
+However, this will be the settled legal position for now, because the Supreme Court has recently refused permission to allow this case to be appealed.

 If you have any questions or concerns about handling similar situations within your organisation, please contact a member of our team.